QubesOS/qubes-doc/project-security/verifying-signatures.md

 gpg: 2 good signatures
 ```

-This is just an example, so the output you receive will not look exactly the
+This is just an example, so the output you receive may not look exactly the
 same.
-What matters is the line that shows that the QMSK signs this key
+What matters is the line with a `sig!` prefix showing that the QMSK has
-with a `sig!` prefix.
-This verifies the authenticity of the
+signed this key.
+This verifies the authenticity of the RSK.
+Note that the `!`
-RSK.
-Note that the `!` flag after the `sig` tag is important because it means
+flag after the `sig` tag is important because it means that the key signature
-that the key signature is valid.
-A `sig-` prefix would indicate a bad signature, and `sig%` would mean that gpg encountered an error while verifying the
+is valid.
+A `sig-` prefix would indicate a bad signature, and `sig%` would mean
-signature.
-It is not necessary to independently verify the authenticity of the
+that gpg encountered an error while verifying the signature.
+It is not
+necessary to independently verify the authenticity of the RSK, since you
-RSK, since you already verified the authenticity of the QMSK.
+already verified the authenticity of the QMSK.

 As a final sanity check, make sure the RSK is in your keyring with the correct
 trust level: